alt1f923/flightless/README.md

 `FLIGHTLESS_MONGO_URI` being in the format of `mongodb+srv://username:password@...mongodb.net` (See more: https://github.com/mongodb/mongo-rust-driver)
 `FLIGHTLESS_TOKEN` being the discord bot token provided to you at: https://discordapp.com/developers/applications.
 #### Database
-You must set up an owner user in the `users` mongodb database, under the `admins` collection.
+You must set up an owner user in the `users` MongoDB database, under the `admins` collection.
 This must be in the format of: `{ "rank": "Owner", "id": [Your discord user ID] }`
 ### Starting
 You only need to run the binary via typing `./Flightless` into the terminal or by running it otherwise.